tc39/notes/meetings/2016-11/nov-30.md

 MM: sidestepping all the hard problems by requiring homogeneous operands is a great idea

-MS: I'd like to see Int32, and Float32, etc, it seems like a wart on the side.
+MLS: I'd like to see Int32, and Float32, etc, it seems like a wart on the side.
 It would be great if we had proper types for all of these things, which would be a better way to do things for numbers that makes sense, e.g., for asm.js.

 BE: I'd like to keep it limited to just these for now.
 Scope creep is the enemy.